Hiking the Jesus Trail in Israel is a fun thing to do – even if you are not religious at all.

 Right outside the village of Moshav Arbel there are the ruins of an ancient synagogue which dates back to the 4th century.
 It’s a beautiful site, and not many people visit so you will have the place to yourself.

-From the synagogue, the view of Mount Arbel is simply spectacular.
-You will have to exit the site from the back entrance, and from the parking lot take the paved road that goes steeply uphill until it reaches Arbel National Park.
+From the synagogue, you will enjoy great views of Mount Arbel.
+Exit the site from the back entrance, and from the parking lot take the paved road that goes steeply uphill until it reaches Arbel National Park.
 Pay the small fee so you can explore the site and take in the view of the Sea of Galilee and of the valley (including of the village of Wadi Hamam).

-Walking from Mount Arbel down to Wadi Hamam, you will pass several ancient cave fortresses – some are actually being used by cows who take advantage of the shade!
+Walking from Mount Arbel down to Wadi Hamam, you will pass several ancient cave fortresses – some used by cows who take advantage of the shade!

 Once you exit the park, you will have to eventually cross the road 90 to get to the Sea of Galilee, where the trail leads to several small beaches where you can relax and swim.

 What to expect

-On the final day of the Jesus Trail you will have to walk around 13 km.
-It’s an extra 5 km to get all the way to Mount of Beatitudes.
+You will walk around 13 km plus an added 5 km to get to Mount of Beatitudes.
 The walk from Moshav Arbel to Arbel National Park is a short but steep uphill, and from there to Wadi Hamam a steep and somewhat difficult downhill.

 There are several paths to get down from Mount Arbel to Wadi Hamam.
-The shortest one is the one that people afraid of heights should not take.
-It’s also possible to walk back to the main road and follow that to the village.
+The shortest one is very steep and not ideal if you are afraid of heights.
+You can also walk back to the main road and follow that to the village.

-GOOD TO KNOW: Please note that from Mount Arbel the Jesus Trail follows the path (and the signs) of the Israeli Trail until the entrance of Nakhal Amud, before Tabgha.
+From Mount Arbel the Jesus Trail goes along the Israeli Trail until the entrance of Nakhal Amud, before Tabgha.